• Pikes Peak Visitor Center Honored with American Architectural Award!

 Travel + Leisure Magazine recently rode the refurbished Broadmoor Manitou and Pikes Peak Cog Railway to the summit of Pikes Peak and visited the new Pikes Peak Summit Visitor Center!

 There were smiles for miles as we celebrated the ribbon-cutting of the new Pikes Peak Summit Visitor Center along with hundredes of guests, City of Colorado Springs Mayor John Suthers, and Governor Jared Polis.
-Site work and finishing touches on the incredible exhibit space will continue over the summer, so be sure to check back for more updates!
+Site work and finishing touches on the incredible exhibit space will continue over the summer.

 mayor suthers gov polis lo